JakubBuk/ToolsReview/index.md

 ## Madcap FLARE

 **Overview:**
-*Compared to the Attlassian help website, Madcap FLARE's online support seemed more traditionally structured and organized.
+*Compared to the Atlassian help website, Madcap FLARE's online support seemed more traditionally structured and organized.
 It may not be pretty but it sure is functional.*

 *The layout is easy to understand.
 The menu is accessible without scrolling to the bottom of the page.
 The search is also hard to miss as it takes the central part of the initial screen.
 Tutorial videos and PDFs are clearly displayed and available instantly.*